MicrosoftDocs/power-platform/power-platform/alm/when-edit-customization-file.md

 ## Unsupported tasks

  Defining any other solution components by editing the exported customizations.xml file isn't supported.
-Other solution components include, *but isn't limited to*, the following:
+Other solution components include, *but aren't limited to*, the following:

 - Entities
 - Attributes